 - Since the village is very touristy, accommodation can be expensive (prices start at 100 euros during off season).
 We chose to stay in a cosy Airbnb in Grittleton, which is about 3 miles away from Castle Combe and paid 70 euros for the night.

 - Castle Combe has a handful of pubs and small restaurants where you can spend hours enjoying your meal.
-While Grittleton had just one pub and since it was a Saturday night, we had to make a reservation for dinner.
-If you are a vegetarian, the options would be limited.
+However, Grittleton has just one pub.
+Since it was a Saturday night, we had to make a reservation for dinner.
+If you are a vegetarian, you will not find a lot of options.

 So yesterday I tried the vote feature on Instagram stories for the first time ever and guys, I am very surprised by the results so far! .
 I asked regarding the weather and if you guys like summer or winter?
 So far, the competition is neck to neck, which is very surprising because I usually hear people complaining about cold weather and shorter days.
 For me cold is still manageable but I find it very hard to cope with shorter days and sunsets at 4pm. .
 Have you weighed in yet?
 If not, go ahead and vote for your favorite time of the year and I will share the results tonight 😀